 Harvey told the Coast Guard that the yacht had broken down while he was on the dinghy.
 He was still with them when he heard that Terry Jo had been discovered.

 “Oh my god!”
 Harvey reportedly stammered when he heard the news.
 “Why that’s wonderful!”

 The next day, Harvey killed himself in his motel room, slitting thigh, ankle, and throat with a double-edged razor.

 To this day, why Harvey decided to let the young Terry Jo Duperrault live is unknown.

 Some at the time hypothesized that he had some kind of latent desire to be caught, as little else would explain why he would have no qualms killing the rest of her family, but mysteriously left Terry Jo Duperrault alive.

 Whatever the case, this bizarre act of mercy the case resulted in the media phenomenon of the “sea waif” that captured the nation.

-Enjoy this article on Terry Jo Duperrault?
+Enjoy this article on the miraculous survival story of Terry Jo Duperrault?
 Next, read the horrific true story of the Amityville murders behind the movie.
 Then, learn about the 11-year-old pregnant Florida girl forced to marry her rapist.